analysis-tools-dev/dynamic-analysis/README.md

 - [CrossHair](https://github.com/pschanely/CrossHair) — Symbolic execution engine for testing Python contracts.

+- [DynaPyt](https://github.com/sola-st/DynaPyt) — DynaPyt is a framework for writing dynamic analyses for Python.
+The analyses can also modify runtime values to alter the execution.

 - [icontract](https://github.com/Parquery/icontract) — Design-by-contract library supporting behavioral subtyping
 There is also a wider tooling around the icontract library such as  a linter (pyicontract-lint) and a plug-in for Sphinx (sphinx-icontract).